 Serviceability limit state

-The numerical model can be used to check all the relevant serviceability criteria given in the EN 1990 and in EN 1993 (all Parts) with the provision that the design rules of the EN 1990:2023, 5.4 and 8.4 are considered in the numerical model.
+(1) The numerical model can be used to check all the relevant serviceability criteria given in EN 1990 and in EN 1993 (all parts) with the provision that the design rules of EN 1990:2023, 5.4 and 8.4 are considered in the numerical model.

-Where FE is used in support of the serviceability limit state check, the geometrical properties of the model should be taken as nominal values for predicting the relevant stresses, deformations and vibrations (or eigen-frequencies) of the investigated structure.
+(2) Where FE is used in support of the serviceability limit state check, the geometrical properties of the model should be taken as nominal values for predicting the relevant stresses, deformations and vibrations (or eigen-frequencies) of the investigated structure.